tolgaOzen/go-gotham/README.md

 When the request is finished, request scope objects are cleaned from the container.

 ### Unscoped

-app can retrieve a request-object with unscoped methods.
+The app can retrieve a request-object with unscoped methods.

 ```
 db := app.Application.Container.UnscopedGetDb()